Character & Fitness Requirements

 Question: Have you ever been subject to dismissal, suspension, probation, warning, or other academic or disciplinary sanction by any college, university, or professional school?

 This is a two-part question.
 The first part of the question wants you to address any academic disciplinary action taken against you while in college or in another post-secondary institution.
 This includes academic probation, warning, reprimand, suspension, expulsion, dismissal, or any other type of academic discipline.
 Regardless of the resolution, you must disclose.
-Examples of academic misconduct include—but are not limited to—accusations of using Internet research inappropriately in a class assignment, allegations of inappropriate collaborations on a take-home exam, accusations of misbehavior during an assignment or exam, academic probation, falling below the minimum GPA requirements, academic suspension, expulsion, or any other academic irregularities.
+Examples of academic misconduct include—but are not limited to—accusations of using Internet research inappropriately in a class assignment, allegations of inappropriate collaboration on a take-home exam, accusations of misbehavior during an assignment or exam, academic probation, falling below the minimum GPA requirement, academic suspension, expulsion, or any other academic irregularities.
 We understand that at some schools, allegations and sanctions may be removed from your file after a certain period of time.
 However, you still must disclose them.
 If you were found responsible/guilty, describe any sanctions levied against you (failing grade, grade reduction, community service, expulsion, etc.).

 Sample Scenario 1: During the examination period, Amanda was charged with cheating on her Organic Chemistry examination.
 Upon further investigation, it was determined that she did not cheat, but that some of the students sitting near her during the exam had done so.
 All disciplinary charges against her were dismissed.
-Amanda should disclose this incident and its resolution on the AJMLS admissions application.
+Amanda should disclose this incident and its resolution on her AJMLS admissions application.

 Sample Scenario 2: Alex was anonymously reported to the Resident Advisor for playing his radio loudly.
 The Resident Advisor met with him and he agreed to listen to his radio at a reasonable volume so as not to disrupt the other students in the dormitory.
 Alex should report this incident on his admissions application.